-In Zen there is an adage that says to do one thing at a time.
+In Zen there is an adage that says do one thing at a time.
 Finish what you are doing before starting the next thing.
-I learned the true power of this, once, during a particularly stressful time.
-It was a time of emotional crisis, when I found myself operating from a place of fear and worry, unlike anything I had known before.
-I found myself jumping from one worrisome thought to another, before any single thought could be adequately processed by my mind-body system.
+I learned the true power of this, once, during a particularly stressful time, when I found myself operating from a place of fear and worry, unlike anything I had known before.

+On this occasion, I found myself jumping from one worrisome thought to another, before any single thought could be adequately processed by my mind-body system.
 Each new thought would ramp up the tension in my body, and, instead of taking the time to slow down and feel it, and allow that tension a natural release, I found myself spinning off into the next worrisome thought before the first one was even truly complete.

 This destructive thought pattern had all of my intuitive health alarms going off.
 Stacking tension, on top of tension, on top of tension, I knew this pattern could cause me serious harm if I allowed it to continue.

-The technique I used, based in yoga, is also validated by modern understanding of the nervous system, which we know takes time to deactivate, whether it's been ramped up by exercise, or by thought patterns.
+The technique I used to complete the cycle of stress that worrisome thoughts had brought about, is based in yoga, is also validated by modern understanding of the nervous system, which we know takes time to deactivate, whether it's been ramped up by exercise, or by thought patterns.
 It wasn't hard, and who among us can't use another tool for an emotional and spiritual reset during a time of stress?

 If you've ever taken a yoga class, you'll have done this technique at the end of class.
 It's called Shavasana, where we "take rest."
 Done with intention, and a focus on Being-ness, it can heal on every level.
 Here's how to do it: